F0lak/dm_open_ref/ref/atom/var/maptext_height.md

 This is the height of the text shown in the maptext var.
 The default value depends on world.icon_size and world.map_format.
 In a topdown (default) or tiled map_format, the icon height is used.
-In other map views, tile \"footprints\" are square and height is irrelevant, so the default will be the icon width instead.)
+In other map views, tile "footprints" are square and height is irrelevant, so the default will be the icon width instead.)

 > [!TIP]